 What is the Emotive Learning Platform?

-"..emotional processes are required for the skills and knowledge acquired in school to transfer to novel situations and to real life." - Immordino-Yang, M. H. and A. R. Damasio (2007).
-We Feel, Therefore We Learn: The Relevance of Affective and Social Neuroscience to Education.
-Mind, Brain and Education, 1(1).
-3-10.
+"..emotional processes are required for the skills and knowledge acquired in school to transfer to novel situations and to real life."
+(Immordino-Yang and Damasio, 2007)

 Short training videos and related lesson plans are available on the Download Lesson Plans and View Instructional Videos page of this website.
+The My Emotions App helps with emotion identification in real-world activities.
 You can also subscribe to my YouTube channel to get notifications of new video postings, and follow me on Facebook to see posts about these workshops and noteworthy news related to autism.
-If you like to read interesting articles about autism, emotions and technology, follow me on Medium.